 A snake plant’s green color symbolizes a connection with the natural world.
 If you’re looking for an easy way to bring some of the outdoors inside, add a snake plant.

 When it comes to feng shui, the snake plant is a little tricky.
 Although these plants have a spiky shape that alludes to bad energy, they are actually good feng shui plants.

 Rather than bring bad energy into your home, they protect your space from negative elements.
 Therefore, people often consider them valuable and lucky plants.

-To figure out where to place a plant, you should look at the Bagua Map, or the feng shui energy map.
+To figure out where to place a snake plant, you should look at the Bagua Map, or the feng shui energy map.
 This map contains eight different areas around your home and guides how you should furnish your home.

 Fortunately, snake plants can be placed in many different areas of the home.
 You can place one on a living room coffee table, tuck one in the corner of your office, or set one in your bathroom.
 Some say the pointed, upright leaves of the snake plant can counter the downward motion of a flushing toilet.

 Just make sure to take care of your snake plant!
 Plants that develop diseases or yellow leaves are said to bring bad luck.

 If you’re planning on growing snake plants outdoors, see our in-depth guide on the ideal hardiness zones for these plants to thrive.

 What Myths and Folklore Are Associated With Snake Plants?